Andorra

 Before you start

-Passive residence is anchored on prescribed Andorran investments plus deposits; recurring salary abroad does not replace the investment test.
+Passive residence is built on qualifying investments and deposits in Andorra.
+Income from a job outside Andorra usually does not replace the investment test.

-Bank AML reviews and notarial investment deeds often take longer than the immigration form packet—parallelise early.
+Bank reviews and notarized investment deeds often take longer than the immigration forms.
+Start banking and investments early.

 - 1

-Read the current passive checklist: bonds, approved funds, company capital, and deposit amounts in force for your filing year.
+Read the current passive-residence checklist: bonds, approved funds, company capital, and deposit amounts for your filing year.

 - 2